DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 - If you already have some of these things installed on your computer that should (theoretically) be okay.
   However, you need to make sure that you can complete the steps described in `checking your install` section below without issue.
-  - This is mainly to see if your Docker installation is working!

 ## OS-specific installation instructions